 Some specialists use the term salpingectomy to refer to tubal ligation surgery, but this is incorrect.

 Tubal ligation is a definitive method of sterilization in which only the tubes are cut or blocked to prevent pregnancy, not completely removed.

-The consequence of removing the fallopian tubes is that, once ovulation has taken place, the egg will be lost and it will not be able to meet the sperm for fertilization.
-Therefore, natural pregnancy with bilateral salpingectomy is impossible.
+The consequence of removing the fallopian tubes is that once ovulation takes place, the egg is lost and cannot meet the sperm for fertilization.
+Therefore, natural pregnancy with a bilateral salpingectomy is impossible.

 In the case of a unilateral salpingectomy, the woman would still be fertile and could achieve a natural pregnancy thanks to the other tube she keeps.
 However, it should be taken into account whether ovulation occurs on the right side or the left side of each particular month.

 How is it carried out?

 Salpingectomy can be done using two surgical techniques: